chohongm/TaxiAllocatorApp/README.md

 - Used integer type identity for primary key to reduce database read/write operational cost.

 5. What APIs are used and when are they used?
-- Data operations layer APIs:
+- Data operations layer APIs (This is the service level API class):
   - createUserAsRider: Creates user as rider; Inserts user and rider into the respective tables.
   - createUserAsDriver: Creates user as driver; Inserts user and driver into the respective tables.
   - createRideRequest: Creates a new ride request; Inserts a new ride request and updates the rider with the request info.
   - acceptRideRequest: Updates a ride request with the driver and accepted timestamp.
 Updates the driver with the request info.

-- Database layer APIs
+- Database layer APIs (Internal/Not-public)
   - When a user creates an account:
     - insertUserAsRider: Inserts a new user into user table as a rider.
     - insertUserAsDriver: Inserts a new user into user table as a driver.